GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Python/Memory Management/Garbage Collection/References/Weak reference.md

 ```

 all those changes were made because the bound method would be orphaned if we just changed it to a weakset in the broadcaster, making it be garbage collected (now the callback is being saved by the `def cb(msg)` line)

+Weak ref can be created mostly only for custom classes.